AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/hibernating-de-hibernating-sandbox-environments.md

 ---
 # Hibernating and De-hibernating Sandbox Environments {#hibernating-introduction}

-Sandbox Program environments enter a *hibernation mode* if no activity is detected for a certain period of time.
+Environments of a sandbox program enter a hibernation mode if no activity is detected for eight hours.Hibernation is unique to sandbox program environments.

->[!NOTE]
->Hibernation is unique to Sandbox Program environments.
 Production program environments do not hibernate.

 ## Hibernation {#hibernation-introduction}

 Hibernation can occur either automatically or manually.

+* **Automatic** - Sandbox program environments are automatically hibernated after eight hours of inactivity.
+Inactivity is defined as neither the author service nor preview or publish services receive requests.
+* **Manual** - As a user you may manually hibernate a sandbox program environment.
+There is no requirement to do so since hibernation will occur automatically as previously described.

-It may take up to a few minutes for Sandbox Program environments to enter a *hibernation mode*.
+It may take up to a few minutes for sandbox program environments to enter hibernation mode.
 Data is preserved during hibernation.

-Hibernation is categorized as:

-* **Automatic**  Sandbox Program environments are automatically hibernated after eight hours of inactivity, meaning that neither the author nor preview or publish services receive requests.

-* **Manual**: As a user you may manually hibernate a Sandbox Program environment, although there is no requirement to do so since hibernation will occur automatically after a certain period (eight hours) of inactivity.

 >[!CAUTION]
 >In the latest release, linking to the Developer Console directly from Cloud Manager will not give you the option to hibernate a Sandbox Program environment.
 The workaround is once at the Developer Console, add the following pattern to the end of the url `#release-cm-p1234-e5678 where 1234` 1234 is your *Program ID* and 5678 is your *Environment ID*.